bentomhall/nih-system/homebrewery/expanded-downtime.homebrew.md

   - Weapon: Use the main attack ability (STR for melee, DEX for ranged).

-{On the Road}
+{{note

+##### On the Road
 Limited amounts of crafting and training can be done on the road, subject to GM approval.
 To gain the benefit of a day's work, you need to spend at least 8 hours *other* than during a long or short rest working on the goal in question.
-Due to the focus switching and interruptions, as well as the limited space and tools, you gain progress at half the normal rate---it takes 16 days of travel-based work to equal a single workweek.
+Due to the focus switching and interruptions, as well as the limited space and tools, you gain progress at half the normal rate; it takes 16 days of travel-based work to equal a single workweek.
 Some features may modify this rate.
 You cannot expend any downtime currency on crafting or training during an adventure.

 The only exception is brewing potions of healing, which progresses normally.
+  }}